 Whether we’re renovating an active hospital, riding a swing stage down the side of an occupied high-rise or constructing a new building in the middle of a busy neighborhood, our teams keep public safety at the forefront of everything they do.

 Our Safety Program

-Our vice president of safety, Tony Baca, is a certified master instructor of the OSHA 10 and 30-hour training programs, veteran outreach instructor of the 1926 OSHA construction standards and a medic first instructor.
+Our Safety Director, Ted Larkin, is a certified master instructor of the OSHA 10 and 30-hour training programs, veteran outreach instructor of the 1926 OSHA construction standards and a medic first instructor.
 He provides in-house safety training for all our employees that's tailored to the common project types and work scopes that we undertake.
-Tony then works with Berglund project teams and their subcontractors to develop project-specific preconstruction safety plans that are monitored throughout every project.
+Ted then works with Berglund project teams and their subcontractors to develop project-specific preconstruction safety plans that are monitored throughout every project.

 We complement the top-down aspects of our safety program with bottom-up initiatives that encourage every tradesperson to take ownership of our safety culture.
 Anyone who enters a jobsite is charged with speaking up if she witnesses an unsafe act — even if it’s uncomfortable.
 And we celebrate proactive “good catches” where tradespeople find and report potential hazards on projects before they result in incidents.

 Combining top-down with bottom-up initiatives has led to a company EMR — a standard of jobsite safety — of .55, besting the industry average of 1.0.
 And it’s led to a highly trained workforce that cares deeply about the health and safety of everyone associated with a Berglund project.

 Safety will always take priority over production, schedule and cost.

 Our quality program ensures that we never lose sight of the central goal of our company: to deliver ever-higher value for our clients on our projects.

 We all have a hand in quality, from the office to the field, and on every project or perspective project — it’s what we do.
 At Berglund, quality starts with us!